-Prix Ars Electronica Collide@CERN
+Prix Ars Electronica Collide@CERN:

-CERN's latest experiment colliding the minds of scientists with the imagination of artists opened in 2011 with the Prix Ars Electronica Collide@CERN prize in digital arts.
-This was the first prize to be announced as part of the new Collide@CERN Artists Residency 3-year programme initiated by the laboratory.
+CERN's latest experiment colliding the minds of scientists with the imagination of artists opened in 2011 with the Prix Ars Electronica Collide@CERN prize in Digital Arts.
+This was the first prize to be announced as part of the new Collide@CERN 3-year artists residency programme initiated by the laboratory.

 This international competition to win a funded residency at CERN and Ars Electronica, Futurelab, marks the 3-year science/arts cultural partnership and creative collaboration between CERN and Ars Electronica – which originated with CERN's cooperation with Origin, the annual Ars Electronica Festival in September 2011.

-The award includes prize money, a production grant and a funded residency in two parts – with an initial 2 months at CERN with a CERN scientist as an inspiration partner.
+The award includes prize money, a production grant and a funded residency in two parts, with an initial 2 months at CERN with a CERN scientist as an inspiration partner.
 The second part is a month with the Futurelab team and mentor at Ars Electronica Linz with whom the winner will develop an idea inspired by the CERN residency.